We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

-We coded the 1999 registration dataset to both the Ninth and Tenth Revisions to give a guide to the effect of changes on specific categories of cause of death.
+We coded the 1999 registration dataset to both the ICD-9 and ICD-10 to give a guide to the effect of changes on specific categories of cause of death.
 Results of the ICD-10 bridge coding study, England and Wales, 1999 were published in 2002.
 Research specifically examining the effect on injury and poisoning was published in The effect of the introduction of ICD-10 on trends in mortality from injury and poisoning in England and Wales.

 Further information about Understanding the changes to mortality statistics following the move to coding cause of death to ICD-10 is also available.

-Introduction of the General Register Office Network (GRONET) to Register Offices began, allowing for births and deaths registration details to be sent directly to ONS via email.
+Introduction of the GRO Network (GRONET) to register offices began, allowing for births and deaths registration details to be sent directly to the ONS via email.

 Introduction of Registration Online (RON) pilot areas enabling registrars to record births, stillbirths, deaths and civil partnerships online instead of using Registration Service Software (RSS).

-RON was implemented and due to significant performance problems suspended.
+RON was implemented and, because of significant performance problems, suspended.
 This resulted in around half the registrars reverting back to using the previous electronic system, RSS.

 All deaths recorded using RON.